 Let the HMRC know you are serious in wanting to resolve your situation honestly.

-When a director of a limited company discovers that they are having issues with their payments, then this may be an indicator that the company is insolvent; therefore, requires attention.
+When a limited company director discovers they have issues with their payments, this may indicate the company is therefore insolvent; therefore, it requires attention.

 So ensure you speak to one of our Insolvency Practitioners, who can help with your crown debt problems on 0800 612 5448.

-Self Assessment Payment Helpline is provided by the tax office’s, to help businesses in financial arrears.
-Its offers opportunity to negotiate instalment terms for tax arrears, that an individual may have, while under self-assessment tax.
+Tax offices provide Self Assessment Payment Helpline, to help businesses in financial arrears.
+It’s offered the opportunity to negotiate instalment terms for tax arrears that an individual may have while under self-assessment tax.